 Chances are that by now you are ready to add your image to your web page.
 If this is the case, there is one last thing that you should do.
 You will need to save and optimize it for the web so that the file size is small and it is in a web-compliant format.
 Click File:Save For Web:

 This will bring up a large box with 4 different versions of your photo.
 These are each previews of how your image will look using different formats to save it.
 The upper left hand one is the original file, there are then three other suggested versions for saving the file.

 Each preview will have details below it, including the format to be saved (In the case above, the one selected is GIF) and the approximate size of the file given the settings.
 Select the one where the image looks the best.
 You can then adjust the settings for that particular preview in the upper right hand corner.
-As a rule of thumb if you are saving a photo you want to use JPEG as your format, and GIF if you are saving a small graphic with only a few colors in it such as a company logo.
-For a more in-depth discussion of image format click here.
+As a rule of thumb if you are saving a photo you want to use JPEG or PNG as your format, and GIF if you are saving a small graphic with only a few colors in it such as a company logo.
 You can then adjust other setting such as quality.
 Generally image size under 100K will be small enough to post on the web.

 When you are satisfied with the settings that you have made, then click the preview of the image you want to save so as to select it, and then click "Save."
 You will then be prompted for a name and a place to save the file.
 When you have finished, click ok.

 Congratulations, you have just edited and saved your first image in Photoshop.

 Here are some useful books and sites for further reading: